nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Note:
 1. Owner cannot have duplicate items (items have the same name)
 2. Item name length must be less than 20 chars
-3To choose category, please use ```list-categories``` to list them out and use the index 4Price must be a float, and in range from 0 to 10000
+3. To choose category, please use ```list-categories``` to list them out and use the index
+4. Price must be a float, and in range from 0 to 10000

 Example of usage: ```add-item /n weight /c 1 /p 0.5 /o bui```